WilCrofter/DBNUpperBound.jl/README.md

 ### Issues:

 In Julia 0.6, `Base.runtests()` seems to have bugs.
-Looking into this.
 Meanwhile, the following alternative may serve:

 ```
 julia> cd(Pkg.dir("DBNUpperBound"))